sandhawke/kgx-server/README.md

 Some possible features someday:

- * Dynamic loading of sites from a URL, maybe making them public if they have a CC license
+ * Dynamic loading of sites from a URL, maybe making them public if they have a suitable license
  * Graph viewer
  * Tree viewer (like tabulator)
  * Let the data point us to new shapes and formats